People often think I'm joking when I say that I love the food in Kyrgyzstan.

 Perhaps you would recognize this food better if it were called “plov”?

-Paloo is a rice-based dish with bits of fried meat, carrots, garlic and onion that is then sprinkled with herbs or hot chili peppers.
+Paloo is a rice-based dish with bits of fried meat, carrots, garlic, and onion sprinkled with herbs or hot chili peppers.

-Being a carb-lover, a rice dish that also covers my meat and vegetable group at the same time is a winner.
+Being a carb-lover, a rice dish that also covers my meat and vegetable group simultaneously is a winner.

 Or, you may sometimes find this as a vegetarian option with dried fruits mixed throughout.